Uberwand78/ProIdeagram/README.md

-ProIdeagram helps programmers to come up with new project ideas.
+ProIdeagram helps programmers come up with new project ideas.